C38 carbon steel

 • tempering: performed to relieve internal stresses and improve toughness while retaining required strength.

-Proper heat treatment ensures consistent performance of C-38 in engineering applications.
+Proper heat treatment ensures consistent performance of C38 in engineering applications.

 Key features and benefits